-But what actually came to my mind when I saw this month’s theme was the memory of having an occasional dinner with my mother at California Pizza Kitchen when I was in high school.
+But one of my fondest memories of meals as a kid/teenager is the occasional dinner with my mother at California Pizza Kitchen when I was in high school.
 By then, I was the only one left at home (I’m the youngest of three), and that meant more special time alone with my mom.
 Whether it was singing oldies in the kitchen while cleaning up from dinner or sharing a veggie pizza on honey whole wheat at CPK, the time with my mother was something I cherished and didn’t take for granted, knowing that my older siblings didn’t get the same.

-One of my favorite menu items at CPK back then was their Sedona Tortilla Soup, a thick tortilla soup topped with crispy tortilla strips.
+One of my favorite menu items at CPK back then was their Sedona Tortilla Soup, a thick tomato and corn-based tortilla soup topped with crispy tortilla strips.
 There was something so comforting about that soup, but as I became more nutritionally aware, I was certain it wasn’t the healthiest appetizer I could order.
 And in fact, it wasn’t, especially when you take into consideration that it was just an appetizer.
 So I set out to recreate it with a healthier twist as this Vegan Corn Tortilla Soup with Black Beans.
 I hope you enjoy the recipe below and it brings you fond memories in the kitchen and with your family!

 Corn Tortilla Soup with Black Beans